web3-guild/seaport/README.md

 ![Seaport](img/Seaport-banner.png)

-# Seaport
+# Seaport-DS-Project

 Seaport is a new marketplace protocol for safely and efficiently buying and selling NFTs.

+This forked version will implement an integration with scripts for data science to analyse the risk coefficient for the given community NFT project/ other digital asset.

 ## Table of Contents